Secure Software Leasing from Standard Assumptions: Introduction

 \paragraph{Motivation.} There are many fascinating questions about SSL/copy-protection.
 We focus on the following three questions in this study.

 The first one is whether we can achieve SSL/copy-protection from standard assumptions.
 Avoiding strong assumptions is desirable in cryptography.
 It is not known whether public-key quantum money is possible under standard assumptions.
-Zhandry proves that post-quantum indistinguishability obfuscation (IO)~\cite{JACM:BGIRSVY12} implies public-key quantum money~\cite{EC:Zhandry19b}.
-Several works~\cite{TCC:CHVW19,myEPRINT:GayPas20,myEPRINT:BDGM20,myEPRINT:WeeWic20} presented candidate constructions of post-quantum secure IO by using lattices.\footnote{Their constructions need interactive assumptions related to randomness leakage and circular security~\cite{myEPRINT:BDGM20,myEPRINT:GayPas20}, a heuristic construction of oblivious LWE sampling~\cite{myEPRINT:WeeWic20}, or an idealized model~\cite{TCC:CHVW19}.} There are several other candidate constructions of public key quantum money ~\cite{ITCS:FGHLS12,EC:Zhandry19b}.
+Zhandry proves that post-quantum indistinguishability obfuscation (IO)~\cite{JACM:BGIRSVY12} implies public-key quantum money~\cite{JC:Zhandry21}.
+Several works~\cite{TCC:CHVW19,EC:AgrPel20,TCC:BGMZ18,mySTOC:GayPas21,EPRINT:BDGM20b,EC:WeeWic21} presented candidate constructions of post-quantum secure IO by using lattices.\footnote{Their constructions need heuristic assumptions related to randomness leakage and circular security~\cite{EPRINT:BDGM20b,mySTOC:GayPas21}, a heuristic construction of oblivious LWE sampling~\cite{EC:WeeWic21}, a heuristic construction of noisy linear functional encryption~\cite{EC:AgrPel20}, or an idealized model~\cite{TCC:BGMZ18,TCC:CHVW19}.
+Some heuristic assumptions~\cite{mySTOC:GayPas21,EC:WeeWic21,EPRINT:BDGM20b} were found to be false~\cite{C:HopJaiLin21}.} There are several other candidate constructions of public key quantum money ~\cite{ITCS:FGHLS12,JC:Zhandry21}.
 However, none of them has a reduction to standard assumptions.

 The second question is whether we can achieve SSL/copy-protection only with classical communication and local quantum computing as in the case of quantum money~\cite{AFT:RadSat19,STOC:AGKZ20}.
 Even if quantum computers are available, communicating only classical data is much easier than communicating quantum data over quantum channels.
 Communication infrastructure might not be updated to support quantum data soon, even after practical quantum computers are commonly used.